Like 1 Like

 Risk – Healthcare companies with reduced perceived risk attract more buyers that riskier companies.
 Why?
 There are simply more buyers willing to invest in lower risk companies than higher risk companies.
 Moreover, the higher the risk, the higher the buyer’s required rate of return.
 As such, the higher the risk, the lower the value given that the buyer needs to get more cash flow to justify the riskier investment.
 Business risk comes in many forms, such as regulatory risk, customer concentration, technology obsolescence, location, quality of management, and competition.
 As an example, a physician-owned urgent care center can reduce risk and increase opportunity by marketing to customers who are willing to pay out-of-pocket for services and positioning some services in more affluent suburban areas.

 Cash Flow – The greater the future cash flow to the buyer the greater the market value.
 Why?
 Because high cash flow generating companies attract more potential buyers than low cash flow companies.
 And, many companies are valued using market multiples of cash flow.
 For buyers, high cash flow companies increase ROI, reduce risk by returning the purchase price more quickly (payback period), and increase buyer perception of a well-run company.
 Your Medicaid-funded I/DD company may not be taking advantage of the opportunity to bill more frequently at present.
 However, once you do you can immediately reduce some of your financing expense and increase desired growth options.

 My advice?
 Keep it simple and tackle each key value driver one at a time.
 You may create and implement a growth strategy for your healthcare company, yet only move on to the next key value driver once you are convinced the growth strategy is working well.

-If you want to find out what your healthcare company is worth and what you can do to increase its value going forward, please contact me at email@example.com or 480.256.0978.
+If you want to find out what your healthcare company is worth and what you can do to increase its value going forward, please contact me at or .